-- A student begins with a few Teacher-Led sessions in order to establish a sense of choreographical style and get some idea of movements that work with the music.
+- Example 2) A student begins with a few Teacher-Led sessions in order to establish a sense of choreographical style and get some idea of movements that work with the music.
 After a few Teacher-Led sessions, the student gains confidence enough to switch to Student-Led sessions to finish their piece in a more collaborative process.
 The student also books multiple Studio Rentals throughout in order to practice what the teacher has provided, and to try out new ideas to bring to the teacher in the Student-Led session.

-- A student begins the process with a few Student-Led sessions to try and create their own vision with the help of a teacher.
+- Example 3) A student begins the process with a few Student-Led sessions to try and create their own vision with the help of a teacher.
 After a few collaborative sessions, the student decides they want more guidance and structure, and switches to some Teacher-Led sessions to complete the piece.
 Once the piece is complete, the student might book some Studio Rentals to practice the finished piece, and book one more Student-Led session to get some final feedback before performance.

-- A group of students book Studio Rentals to start creating a piece together.
+- Example 4) A group of students book Studio Rentals to start creating a piece together.
 After creating a portion of the piece, they book a Student-Led Session to get teacher feedback, guidance, and to have some cleaning work done.
 The group continues in that vein, Studio Rentals as a group with a periodic Student-Led Session, until the piece is done and clean and ready for performance.

 As you can see, the options are endless.
 Students can select to have all Teacher-Led Sessions, all Student-Led Sessions, or all Studio Rentals with no teacher feedback.
 The program is entirely customizable based on the students’ time, finances, and goals.

-All finished pieces will be invited to perform in at least one of our year-end performances in June 2022 (depending on show length).
-We hope to have some Works in Progress shows throughout the season, both for internal feedback with other performers and paid events for audience members to enjoy your work.
-More details on the Works in Progress shows will be provided as we collect participants.
+All finished pieces may be submitted to perform in our year-end DAS Show.
+We will have more opportunities for Workshops and Showcases throughout the season (see Timeline below), both for internal feedback with other performers and paid events for audience members to enjoy your work.
+More details are provided once performers have entered the program.